This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Treatment for Digestive Issues

 If your child shows symptoms of digestive issues, a pediatrician may make a referral to a gastroenterologist.
-A gastroenterologist is a professional medical specialist who focuses on digestion issues, including diseases and methods to help those who suffer from digestion problems.
+A gastroenterologist is a professional medical specialist who focuses on digestion issues, including diseases, and methods to help those who suffer from digestion problems.

 Gastroenterology professionals help treat a wide range of digestive issues, including (but not limited to) irritable bowel syndrome (IBS), Crohn’s Disease, ulcers, and gallbladder problems.

 One of the easiest ways to help children with digestive issues is to eliminate foods and liquids that trigger adverse reactions.
-Sometimes this isn’t always easy to discern without professional help, but past studies indicate that diet changes can be highly effective in helping children with digestive problems.
+Sometimes, this isn’t always easy to discern without professional help, but past studies indicate that diet changes can be highly effective in helping children with digestive problems.

 A feeding tube may be recommended for severe digestive issues, especially for children who cannot eat or have difficulties swallowing.
-A feeding tube delivers liquid nutrients to children either through a surgical procedure that places a tube in the child’s abdominal wall or via a tube inserted into the nose and advanced to the stomach.
+A feeding tube delivers liquid nutrients to children through a surgical procedure that places a tube in the child’s abdominal wall or via a tube inserted into the nose and advanced to the stomach.

 Lifelong Financial Assistance for Your Child's Birth Injury